chanzuckerberg/czid-amr-manuscript-2024/code/README.md

   - Open the `.Rmd` files with Rstudio, edit as needed and knit to generate the plots.

-- `Run_remove_unpaired.sh` is used to remove unpaired reads from host-filtered fastq files downloaded from CZ ID to prepare them for SRA submission.

 - SKA2 folder contains scripts to calculate SNP distances between samples for Application 2.